Santa Barbara is one of my favorite places to visit in the U.S., and there are so many beautiful things to do in Santa Barbara!

 Food & Dining

-18. Scarf Down Some Scrumptious Ice Cream at McConnell’s
+16. Scarf Down Some Scrumptious Ice Cream at McConnell’s – Yum!

-There are two locations in Santa Barbara, including the main one on State Street (be prepared to wait awhile in line, especially on summer days :)) and one in the Funk Zone, closer to the wharf and harbor.
+There are two locations, including the main one on State Street (we have had to wait awhile in line, especially on summer days :), so be prepared) and one in the Funk Zone, closer to the wharf and harbor.

 When it comes to wine tastings, we headed to Paradise Springs Winery and enjoyed an outdoor wine tasting with putting green (great to entertain kids while Mom and Dad sip some wine!).

-We had the option to choose between a tasting of reds or a mix of reds and whites, but when in California, make sure to taste their awesome Pinot Noir (a red).
+We had the option to choose between a tasting of reds or a mix of reds and whites, but when in California, make sure to taste their awesome Pinot Noir (a red), which is one of my favorite wines!

 You’ll also discover art galleries and vibrant murals (try an art walk), as well as restaurants with outdoor dining in this roughly 13-block area.

-There’s no experience quite like dining at Santa Barbara’s oldest restaurant, Joe’s Cafe.
+There’s no experience quite like dining at Santa Barbara’s oldest restaurant, Joe’s Cafe, and we highly recommed it.

-Try the warm brown butter cinnamon roll.
-So delicious but too much for 1 person, so bring a buddy!
+I went for the warm brown butter cinnamon roll, which was so delicious and I can give it a first-hand recommendation, but it’s too much for 1 person, so bring a buddy :)!

 Headed to the beach?
-Order a grab-and-go picnic from Helena Avenue Bakery to take with you!
+You can order a grab-and-go picnic from Helena Avenue Bakery to take with you!

 TIP: At night Helena Avenue Bakery turns into Santa Barbara Wine Collective where you can do a wine tasting.